- Military Basics

 With MilTax, you have 24/7 access to tax preparation and e-filing software.
 You can also live chat or call 800-342-9647 any time to schedule an appointment to speak with consultants trained in tax considerations for the military.
 They can help you understand how tax laws affect you and your family.
 Use these resources to get an early start on filing your tax return and increase your chances of getting a nice refund.
 With MilTax, there are no hidden surprises.

 Get ahead of — and a handle on — your taxes

 - Get an early start.
-Identify one place (a folder, shoebox or computer file, for example) to put all your tax documents, so you have everything when you need to file.
+Identify one place — a folder, shoebox or computer file, for example — to put all your tax documents so you have everything together when you need to file.

 - Gather the documents and items you’ll need for tax preparation.
-This includes:
+These include:

 - Social Security number(s) and date(s) of birth for you, your spouse and other eligible family members

 - All W-2 forms, from all employers, for you and your spouse